Disease: A Critical Issue for Urban Wildlife

 Notoedric Mange: A Sentinel for a Big Problem in our Local Ecosystems?

-A good place to start in telling the story of this disease is to explain what the disease is!
 Notoedric mange is an ectoparasitic disease- a parasite that lives in the skin and/or hair of an animal.
 The responsible agent for notoedric mange is a microscopic mite (mites are close relatives of spiders and ticks), Notoedres cati.
 This tiny insect-like organism is closely related to the mites responsible for dog or human scabies.
 Mange causes intense itching and can lead to hair loss and an allergic-like reaction by the skin.
 The mites burrow into the skin, creating tunnels where they remain, feeding and reproducing.
 They likely consume skin cells, lymph fluids, and perhaps blood, but the exact diet of the mites remains unknown.
 It is thought that when an animal has a healthy immune system, the animal infected by notoedric should be able to 'control' the infection, keeping it at subclinical levels where no obvious symptoms of mange are present.
-However, if an infected animal is somehow immune compromised (ie., has an immune system weakened due to another disease, is exposed to something toxic, stressed by malnutrition, etc.), then the mites will continue to reproduce an invade nearly the entire body of the infected animal.
+However, if an infected animal is somehow immune compromised (ie., has an immune system weakened due to another disease, stressed by malnutrition, etc.), then the mites will continue to reproduce an invade nearly the entire body of the infected animal.
 In this case, hair loss will be extensive across the body of the affected animal, the skin becomes thickened and can even crack and become infected with bacteria.
 If the skin has wounds due to the severity of infection, bacteria can enter the bloodstream of the animal and lead to a systemic bacterial infection which weakens the animal further and may even kill the animal.
 During the course of increasing severity of infection, the affected animal also becomes emaciated and dehydrated.

 How has notoedric mange affected local wildlife?
-Notoedric mange is increasingly becoming a problem for local bobcat populations.
-Since 2002, a mange epizootic (the animal equivalent of epidemic) has had a significant impact on bobcat populations in the Santa Monica Mountains National Recreation Area (SMMNRA) where we are conducting our research.
-More than 50% of radiocollared bobcats in the Thousand Oaks area died between 2002 and 2006 because of notoedric mange.
+Notoedric mange is an increasing problem for bobcat populations in California.
+Since 2002, a mange epizootic (the animal equivalent of epidemic) has had a significant impact on bobcat populations in the Santa Monica Mountains National Recreation Area (SMMNRA) where National Park Service biologists are conducting a long-term bobcat study.
+More than 50% of radio-collared bobcats in the Thousand Oaks area died between 2002 and 2006 because of notoedric mange.
 The survival rate for radio-collared bobcats in this region fell from a high of 85% in 1997 when the study began, to a low of 28% in 20033, due to the prevalence and seriousness of notoedric mange for bobcats in this population.
 Although it has been a few years since we observed notoedric mange to be a source of mortality for bobcats in the Thousand Oaks population, the population has not rebounded, and there remain fewer bobcats in the area than before 2002.

 Notoedric mange is now observed to affect bobcats in other parts of SMMNRA, including around Moorpark, Bel Air, Beverly Hills, Hollywood Hills, Topanga, and a case from Malibu was recently documented.
 So, although the Thousand Oaks population seems no longer threatened with this disease, other populations in SMMNRA are threatened.
 Further, notoedric mange is now known to affect bobcats in other counties including San Diego, Santa Barabara, Orange County, and even in 4 northern California counties near Cupertino, CA.